-While it was Easter Sunday for many Christians last week, Orthodox Christians (who follow the Gregorian calendar) celebrate Easter next Sunday (April 19th).
+While it was Easter Sunday for many Christians a month ago, Orthodox Christians (who follow the Gregorian calendar) celebrate Easter this Sunday (May 2nd).

 You can find it at grocery stores specializing in Greek or Middle Eastern products.